 - Only Android TV™ devices support Chromecast built-in.

 - Apple® iPhone®, iPod® touch, and iPad® devices are not compatible with the Screen mirroring.

 - Certain Apple iOS™ devices are compatible with Chromecast built-in features.
-Refer to the Use your mobile device to display photos and videos to your Android TV using Chromecast Built-in article for details.
+Additional information is available on how to use your mobile device to display photos and videos to your Android TV using Chromecast Built-in.